 If you think experience doesn’t matter, then next time you have a heart attack or get wheeled into an emergency room, make sure you specifically request the newest resident doctor who's working 20 hours a day, but who is young and just a couple years out of med school.

-As for the cost factor, [efc_twitter text="someone should run the numbers on the average age of all the people who ran the securitization desks which ended up cratering the industry and blowing a hole in the economy"][efc_twitter text=""].
+As for the cost factor, someone should run the numbers on the average age of all those people who ran the securitization desks which ended up cratering the industry and blowing a hole in the economy before the financial crisis.
 Same goes for all those who rigged FX, LIBOR, who “rogue traded” etc. I’ll wager they were closer to 30 than 50 on average.
 I’d also wager those “costs” dwarf the total comp saved by throwing experienced people overboard to save compensation costs.

 There is no substitute for experience.
 It’s fair to say that some people do age performance-wise, but not all.
 Many of us still have fire in the belly.
 We don’t mind Millenials one bit and have very steady hands to help drive change and deliver better operating results in this tough environment.
 I have been around the world delivering results for years and have seen multiple market structure changes, major regulatory mandates and much more.
 I remain aware, engaged and interested.
 That kind of knowledge and toolkit doesn’t come from an MBA and cannot be synthesized through the combination of technology and youthful ambition.